Last Updated on December 12, 2022 by Jim Ferri

 – Admission is $26-40 for out-of-state visitors; residents of Illinois and Chicago are given discounted admission

-Chicago’s “Magnificent Mile,” a glitzy 13-block stretch of shopping Nirvana on North Michigan Avenue, is as famous as New York’s Fifth Avenue and Beverley Hills’ Rodeo Drive.
-It is Chicago’s premier commercial district.
+Undeniably, Chicago’s “Magnificent Mile,” a glitzy 13-block stretch of shopping Nirvana on North Michigan Avenue, is as famous as New York’s Fifth Avenue and Beverley Hills’ Rodeo Drive.
+Above all, it is Chicago’s premier commercial district.

 The Magnificent Mile begins at the Chicago River on North Michigan Avenue.
 It continues north for about a mile (1.6 km) to Oak Street near the famous Drake Hotel.
 It is actually one square mile, extending eastward from the avenue to the shore of Lake Michigan.